Limma98/LmZa_Discord/README.md

 # LmZa_Discord
-YOU ARE WELCOME TO MAKE EDITS AND USE BUT IS NOT ALLOWED TO CLAIM AS YOUR OWN AND RESELL THIS a FiveM script that allows you to post permissions in channels with easy and without any bots needed
+YOU ARE WELCOME TO MAKE EDITS AND USE BUT IS NOT ALLOWED TO CLAIM AS YOUR OWN AND RESELL THIS a FiveM script that allows you to post permissions in channels with easy and without any bots needed.

 edits for webhook to be made in server.lua